 Here are some false impressions people have about the GMAT

 - As long as I have a good GPA, I don’t have to worry so much about the test.
 Even if my GPA is low, then a score that’s around the school’s average is good enough.

 - I’m not even applying to Harvard!
 I’m applying to the bottom of the top 10, so my score matters less and I can get away with a 700 or 710.

 - Apply all the above myths to the GRE.
-(BTW, if you want to see how your GRE score equates to the GMAT, you can use this tool from ETS.)
+(BTW, if you want to see how your GRE score equates to the GMAT, you can use this tool)

 - I took the test once and it’s over 700, so I can quit and focus on apps.